AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/understanding-the-veeva-crm-sync.md

 ---
-description: Understanding the Veeva Sync - Marketo Docs - Product Documentation
+description: Understanding the Veeva CRM Sync - Marketo Docs - Product Documentation
-title: Understanding the Veeva Sync
+title: Understanding the Veeva CRM Sync
 hide: yes
 hidefromtoc: yes
 ---
-# Understanding the Veeva Sync {#understanding-the-veeva-sync}
+# Understanding the Veeva CRM Sync {#understanding-the-veeva-crm-sync}

 In a few easy steps, it's easy to run a sync between Adobe Marketo Engage and the Veeva CRM.